MFR6340/theenglishextension.org/young-world-2/unit-2: A Town Like Mine.md

 # Young World 2, Unit 2: A Town Like Mine
 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 **This unit contains information on the infrastructure of a town, the people who work there, giving directions.
 It  covers some of the differences between country and city living and includes a very simple version of the story of the "Country Mouse and City Mouse".
-Here are some suggestions for Native English speakers to delve deeper into the theme of Cities:**
+Here are some suggestions for native English speakers to delve deeper into the theme of Cities:**

 ## Non-Fiction